Table of contents

 Before we wrap up, there’s one more thing you might want to add to your resume — optional sections.

-8. Consider adding optional sections
+8. Consider optional sections

 Optional sections are anything that would enhance your resume that isn’t strictly necessary.